Toloka/podvodka/data/README.md

 ## Data Cleaning

 After collecting the chats, we clean the data and prepare it for labeling using `data_cleaning.ipynb`.
-The resulting cleaned data is stored in `cleaned_prompts.tsv`.
+The resulting cleaned data is stored in `cleaned_discord_prompts.tsv`.

 ## Labeling